vonaka/flint/README.md

 Flint imports latency table from [cloudping](https://www.cloudping.co/grid/p_90/timeframe/1D) with the 90th percentile and a single day timeframe.
 One can change the link in ![config.go](config.go).
+Instead of going through cloudping, flint can be launched with a provided latency table via `-l` command-line option.
+See [latency_table_example.txt][latency] for an example of latency table configuration file.

 ## Supported protocols